ImperialCollegeLondon/INDI/README.md

 ### Hello world example

-We are going to post-process a synthetic phantom dataset.
-You can download the dataset from here:
+We are going to post-process a synthetic phantom dataset with non-rigid distortions.
+Please unzip [the phantom data](docs/test_phantom_cdti_dicoms.zip) to a folder.
+The `test_phantom_dcti_dicoms` folder contains a subfolder named `diffusion_images` with the cdti simulated scan.
+The DICOM files contains diffusion weighted images with periodic non-rigid distortions as a typical in-vivo scan.

 >[!NOTE]
-> coming soon...
+> work in progress.

 ### Processing your own data